Alu-Cap Side Effects

 25. Masselot JP, Adhemar JP, Jaudon MC, Kleinknecht D, Galli A "Reversible dialysis encephalopathy: role for aluminium-containing gels."
 Lancet 2 (1978): 1386-7

-Not all side effects for Alu-Cap may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Alu-Cap may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Alu-Cap (aluminum hydroxide)